· Philipp Leser

 If somebody accidentally drops the term “anomaly detection” (AD) these days, it is very likely that this poor soul will get bombarded with a lot of well intended data-science folk wisdom, blog posts from big-tech companies, papers by highly touted academic researchers and, obviously, a bunch of python packages that makes everything accessible (in a scikit-leran style “.fit().predict()” API loved by us all).
 After that, most of the discussions will quickly evolve around algorithms and the packages where these algorithms are implemented in.

 With a few exceptions, it is my personal experience that almost all of this is a rather pointless exercise.
-Or at least not very important.
+Or at least not significant.

 Also, of course, I would like to get feedback from readers who, like us, have real world experience with (real time or batch) anomaly detection systems or do academic research in the field.
 So feedback is more than welcome!
 Even more so if you disagree with my points and can share different experiences.